 Use the Torque Wrench

 Set the torque wrench to the recommended torque specification for your Honda Pilot.
 Then, use the socket wrench to tighten each lug nut to the correct torque specification.
-Be sure to tighten them in a star pattern, rather than all at once.
+Be sure to tighten them in a star pattern rather than all at once.

 Double-check the Torque